 - If you make a mistake and someone corrects you, thank them for teaching you their personal pronouns.

 Intentional welcome to all people and families matters.
 As Lutherans, we believe every human being reflects the Divine image.
-That is why the use of personal pronouns matters so much.
+That is why the use of pronouns matters so much.
 Each of us is a beloved child of God, wonderfully made, just as we are.
 Our confidence in Christ Jesus calls us to work with all God’s people to transform our communities, so welcome can be a lived experience in our congregations and in the world.